arey-pranay/Ethnus_Internship/README.md

 Here I am gonna upload all the code related to the MERN stack Ethnus internship, the directories are created as per the modules, and each directory has the code for each sub-task seperately with proper names for the sake of easier navigation.

-To view the demo of all the tasks, you can visit https://arey-pranay.github.io/Ethnus_Internship/
+To view the demo of all the tasks, you can visit https://arey-pranay.github.io/Ethnus_Internship/ The site is not really responsive, so it'd be a better experience to view it on a desktop size viewport only.

 Thank you..!!